wanchichen/mnlp_hw3/mt/mnlp_blog/README.md

 Large-scale machine learning models are trained on an extremely vast amount of data.
 But when it comes down to actual usage, we typically only need these models to perform certain tasks in certain domains.
 Thus, it is common to take a model pre-trained on a large general dataset and fine-tune it on a smaller task/domain specific dataset.
 However, this process is still expensive, as the amount of data necessary to achieve good performance on specific tasks after fine-tuning is still rather large, and the fine-tuning process itself requires access to GPU compute.
 Can we instead teach a model to perform a task without fine-tuning?

-Recent research has shown that we can do achieve this with, in-context learning (ICL): the concept of showing an LLM a few examples of a task, before asking it to complete the task for a new data.
+Recent research has shown that we can achieve this with in-context learning (ICL), the concept of showing an LLM a few examples of a task before asking it to complete the task for a new data.
 In the context of translation, for example, this can be done by giving the LLM a few example translations, such as:

 ```
 I love potatoes -> J'aime les pommes de terre